sickozell/SickoCV/README.md

 To get best clock precision the algorithm used may alter the clock lengths, according to working vcv samplerate and BPM setting.
 There will therefore be clocks of non-fixed length, but which will guarantee the exact number of BPM within a minute.

+Best results using external clock source, especially when using midi clock, are achieved by adjusting the specific options in the context menu.
+If it's planned to change tempo or start and stop clock during performing, smoothing option should be set to lowest possible setting with a stable clock.
+When performing at higher tempos, a low PPQN resolution could improve stability.

 #### Context Menu

 - **Trig/Swing on Div**